 What do we need to do for UKCA compliance?
 Your UK Declaration of Conformity (DoC).

-Many of the standards that will be used to demonstrate compliance initially will be identical to the equivalent CE standards with the prefix changed.
-So, for example, EN 55032 for CE compliance will become BS 55032 for UKCA compliance, your UKCA declaration of conformity will need to indicate this.
-In addition to this, the applicable BS (UKCA) will align with the UK legislation and not the CE directives as per the use of harmonised standards, both of these will require DoC changes.
+Many of the standards that will be used to demonstrate compliance initially will be identical to the equivalent CE standards.
+However, your UKCA declaration of conformity will need to indicate any variations.
+In addition to this, the applicable UK legislation will need to be listed and not the corresponding CE directive(s) as per the use of harmonised standards.

 The UKCA Declaration of Conformity will basically be the same as what is currently required on an EU CE Declaration of Conformity.
 However similar to CE requirements this can vary per directive/legislation but generally should include: